NGUYEN-8lllD/M-7F-HUNT3R/README.md

         * **Recall:** 84%
         * **F1-Score:** 0.87

-* **Averages:** Both macro and weighted averages are around 0.85, meaning the model handles both classes pretty evenly.
+* **Averages:** Both macro and weighted averages are around 0.85, which mean that the model handles both classes pretty evenly.
-* **AUC:** The KNN model scored an AUC of 0.92, showing it’s pretty good at telling the difference between heart disease and no heart disease cases.
+* **AUC:** The KNN model scored an AUC of 0.92, showing it’s pretty good at showing the difference between heart disease and no heart disease patients.

 **Strengths:**

 * Competitive AUC of 0.92, close to Logistic Regression.
-* Precision and recall metrics for Class 1 mirror those of Logistic Regression, ensuring effective heart disease identification.
+* Precision and recall metrics for Class 1 reflect those of Logistic Regression, ensuring effective heart disease classfications.
 * High adaptability to nonlinear data relationships.

 **Insights for Medical Applications:**